Q&A With Katherine Compitus, MSW ’09/DSW ’20

-The executive-style structure of NYU Silver’s Doctorate of Clinical Social Work (DSW) program has been ideal for DSW Class of 2020 student Katherine “Kathy” Compitus, who maintains a more than full-time work schedule.
-In addition to pursuing her doctorate, Kathy works in a mental health clinic for families and children; is a psychiatric social worker in a hospital emergency department; is an adjunct lecturer at NYU Silver and other area social work schools; and is the chairman of Surrey Hills Sanctuary, a non-profit organization whose programs are based on Applied Anthrozoology (the direct application of the Human-Animal bond).
+The executive-style structure of NYU Silver’s Doctorate of Clinical Social Work (DSW) program was ideal for DSW Class of 2020 graduate Katherine “Kathy” Compitus, who maintained a more than full-time work schedule throughout the program.
+In addition to pursuing her doctorate and working as a mental health clinicial and psychiatric social worker, she served as the chairman of Surrey Hills Sanctuary, a non-profit organization she founded whose programs are based on Applied Anthrozoology (the direct application of the Human-Animal bond).

 While she was an MSW student at NYU Silver from 2009-11, both of Kathy’s field placements related to the human-animal bond.
 She explained that she has always had an affinity for animals and the area is one in which she has developed considerable expertise.
 She is also especially interested in crisis intervention and trauma therapy, particularly working with pediatric trauma survivors.

-A self-described “life-long learner,” Kathy holds not only her MSW, but also an MSEd in Education, and an MA in Biopsychology (Animal Behavior).
+A self-described “life-long learner,” Kathy holds not only her MSW and DSW, but also an MSEd in Education, and an MA in Biopsychology (Animal Behavior).
 She is a Licensed Clinical Social Worker, a Certified Family Trauma Therapist, an attachment theorist, and is trained in both Dialectical Behavior Therapy (DBT) and Eye Movement Desensitization and Reprocessing (EMDR).
 “The DSW,” she said, “is the culmination of my formal education.”

-NYU Silver’s communications department spoke with Kathy about her experience in the DSW program and her plans once she has her degree.
+NYU Silver’s Communications Department spoke with Kathy after her first year in the DSW program about her experience to date and her plans once she earned her degree.

 Why did you decide to pursue a DSW?